-Jump into this list of the Best Nintendo Switch Platformers
+Jump into this list of the best Nintendo Switch platformers

 Shovel Knight has grown so much since its Kickstarter concluded in 2013.
 At its core, it is an 8-bit platformer, reminiscent of games like Mega Man, Zelda 2, and even Ducktales.
 Wearing its influences on its sleeve, the game features tight controls, a fantastic chiptune soundtrack, and fine-tuned platforming.
 The game is challenging but never unfair like those old NES platformers, and even gives you a chance to collect the belongings dropped from an untimely death.

-Each of the campaigns is unique and makes use of the main protagonist's signature move in creative ways.
+Each of the campaigns is unique and uses the main protagonist's signature move in creative ways.
 Whether it's Shovel Knight's pogo stick shovel or King Knight's Wario-like shoulder bash, levels feel uniquely tailored to the characters and not just some simple retreads of older levels.
 The variety alone will ensure that there is something here for everybody's playstyle.

 With all the campaigns now available, the Treasure Trove is one of the best values on the Switch.
 It's a perfect homage to 8-bit platforming while also modernizing and perfecting its age-old formula, just don't expect too much from its multiplayer offering.